stormpath/express-stormpath/docs/source/register.rst

 We handle all the email and links for you!
 (If you don't want to use this feature, you can skip this section).

-However we must decide where the user should go when they click on that link in their email.
+However, we must decide where the user should go when they click on that link in their email.
 We will implement a default view for this in our application and configure the Stormpath Directory accordingly.

 The first thing is to generate another route.
-In this situation we will call the controller ``emailVerification`` but use the URL of ``/register/verify``
+In this situation, we will call the controller ``emailVerification``, but use the URL of ``/register/verify``.
 ::

   $ yo angular-fullstack:route emailVerification